How to become a Florida resident without living there?

 Can I live abroad and qualify for Florida residency?

-Yes.
-Florida does not require you to spend a minimum number of days in the state to maintain domicile.
-Your job is to keep your paper trail consistent with Florida as your permanent home (license, voter reg, Declaration of Domicile, financial accounts, mailing address) while you travel.
+Your job is to keep your paper trail consistent with Florida as your permanent home (license, voter registration, Declaration of Domicile, financial accounts, mailing address) while you travel, and to avoid creating stronger “primary home” facts in another state that taxes personal income.

 The 183-day myth (and how other states trap nomads)